Canonical extensions of manifolds with nef tangent bundle: Canonical extensions of manifolds with nef tangent bundle

 The assertion about the structure group being $G$ is clear, because we already saw as part of the proof of \cref{lifting_action_canonical_extension} that given any $g\in G$, there is one and only one identification of $Z_F$ and $g^*Z_F$ as affine bundles.
 Hence, both $f\colon X\rightarrow T$ and $f\circ p\colon Z_{X/T} \rightarrow T$ are constructed using the same transition functions. \end{Proof}

-\begin{Remark} Record for later reference that both the bundles $f\colon X\rightarrow T$ and $f\circ p\colon Z_{X/T} \rightarrow T$ are constructed using the same transition functions.
+\begin{Remark} Record for later reference that both $f\colon X\rightarrow T$ and $f\circ p\colon Z_{X/T} \rightarrow T$ are constructed using the same transition functions.
 In particular, the first is locally constant if and only if the latter is so. \end{Remark}